-We like vegetables that are just roasted, however, Hubby Dear likes it spicy with some extra masala.
-So this bindi you see here is a masala one that has onions and tomatoes and cooked as a dry saute.
+We like vegetables as simple sautes.
+However, Hubby Dear likes it spicy with some extra masala.
+So this bindi you see here has onions and tomatoes that we cook as a dry saute.
 It makes a wonderful combination with plain dal.

 We had masala Vada prepared for lunch and it was a delicious meal on the whole.
 The Thali has Dal with Bhindi Curry, Masala Vada.
 This thali certainly makes you feel happy as you have different flavours to taste!

 This Pumpkin Pulusu is my Day 4 of Vegetarian Thali, while it's another Biryani in C4AS

 Thalis & Platters

 Week 1 - Platters for Kids

 Week 2 - Thalis featuring Regional Cuisines - Veg Thalis

 Summer Special South Indian Vegetarian Menu for Day 2

 Vegetarian Thali Menu List for Day 3